swiftlang/swift/docs/Generics.rst

   }

 Document describes types that have a title() operation that accepts no arguments and returns a String.
-Note that there is implicitly a 'self' or 'this' type, which is the type that conforms to the protocol itself.
+Note that there is implicitly a 'self' or 'self' type, which is the type that conforms to the protocol itself.
 This follows how most object-oriented languages describe interfaces, but deviates from Haskell type classes and C++ concepts, which require explicit type parameters for all of the